AllanSam-codes/Emoji-Interpreter/README.md

-# Emoji-Interpreter-v2
+# Emoji-Interpreter
+##This is a fun app using Emoji dictionary with their meanings
-Created with CodeSandbox
+### -Created with CodeSandbox